Quadratic Embedding Constants of Graph Joins

 which is similar to the distance matrix of the double graph $\mathrm{Double}(G)$.
 Then after similar argument as in the case of the double graphs we come to the following

 \begin{theorem} Let $G=(V,E)$ be a finite connected graph with $n=|V|\ge2$ vertices.
 Then we have

 \end{theorem}

 \begin{remark}\normalfont It follows from Theorem \ref{4thm:QEC(lexicographic)} that $G\triangleright K_2$ is not of QE class if and only if $\mathrm{QEC}(G)>-1/2$.
-In this relation chracterizing finite connected graphs $G$ with $\mathrm{QEC}(G)\le -1/2$ is an interesting question, as is mentioned in Introduction. \end{remark}
+In this relation characterizing finite connected graphs $G$ with $\mathrm{QEC}(G)\le -1/2$ is an interesting question, as is mentioned in Introduction. \end{remark}

 \begin{remark}\normalfont The distance spectrum of $G\triangleright K_2$ is related to that of $G$ in a similar fashion as in \eqref{4eqn:QEC(lexicographic)}, for details see \cite{Indulal-Gutman2008}. \end{remark}